commstools/citools-old.org/content/en/toolkits/protein/glossary/index.md

 Recall, small interactions such as likes, shares, and comments on social media are communication outputs.

+## Risk
+Refers broadly to both hazards and the probabilities of their occurance.

-## Political risk
+### Political risk
-Refers broadly to hazards that leaders may face in their careers, business, or policy objectives, as well as their probabilities.
+Refers to the risk that leaders may face in their careers, business, or policy objectives by engaging on an issue.

-## Social barriers
+### Social risk
 Refers to social and cultural resistance to engage or give fair consideration to a topic.

 Modern information environments reward communications that build social barriers around culturally sensitive topics.